Alonso bests Mancini, Ohtani for 2nd straight HR Derby title - News Break

 Soto thrilled the crowd of 49,048 with a 520-foot homer, the longest derby drive in the Statcast era, topping 513 feet the New York Yankees’ Aaron Judge in 2017 at Miami.
 Before Statcast, the Chicago Cubs’ Sammy Sosa was said to have hit one 524 feet at Milwaukee in 2002, clearing Bernie Brewer’s slide.

-Mark McGwire had the longest ball in the 1998 Derby at mile-high Coors, a 510-footer.

-Ohtani, the Los Angeles Angels sensation set to start on the mound and hit leadoff as designated hitter for the American League in Tuesday night’s All-Star Game, started slowly but forced two rounds of tiebreakers with Soto before losing 31-28 in the second round.
+Ohtani, the Los Angeles Angels sensation set to start on the mound and hit leadoff as designated hitter for the American League in the All-Star Game, started slowly but forced two rounds of tiebreakers with Soto before losing 31-28 in the second round.

 They were tied 22-all after regulation and 28 apiece following the first tiebreaker.
 Soto homered on all three swings of the next tiebreak, and Ohtani grounded out on his first swing.